Have you ever slept a full eight-hours and still woke up feeling tired?

 Carbon dioxide is known to adversely affect the quality of your sleep.
 So even if you live in a region with extreme cold or hot weather, try to keep your window fully open for at least a couple of hours during the day to recycle your bedroom’s air.

-The feng shui of your bedroom is very important.
+The Feng Shui of your bedroom is very important because we spend almost a third of our lives there.
 It determines how well you sleep and how much energy you have during the day, all of which directly affect your work performance, mood, and how you interact socially.

 Let me know in the comments below.
 I’m eager to hear your experiences!